chora-io/docs/specs/mods/content/03_query.md

 # Query Service

-The `example` module provides a query service for querying the state of the module.
+The `content` module provides a query service for querying the state of the module.

 ## Proto Definitions